BED1 Introduction to Business Economics and Management Accounting

 Compulsory participation in at least 4 out 6 rounds of group lectures.
 There will both be ordinary group sessions as well as digital groups on zoom.

 Note: there may be compulsory activities in the course before the formal deadline for course-registration.

-NB: Passing the exam in the fall of 2020 or the spring of 2021 will also count as course approval.
+NB: Passing the exam in the fall of 2020 or the spring of 2021 will also count as valid compulsory activites (work requirements).

 Note that there are is a new book from fall 2020